 Education, Training & Skills

-ALIenergy’s Education and Skills Development Officer, Kirsty Jackson-Stark has qualifications in teaching, science, renewable and sustainable energy.
-Kirsty also has considerable experience of providing educational services to adults and young people and have worked extensively across the renewable and sustainable energy sector.
+ALIenergy’s Education and Skills Development Officers have considerable experience of providing educational services to adults and young people and have worked extensively across the renewable and sustainable energy sector.

 - The Science, Technology, Engineering and Maths (STEM) Junior Ambassador programme.
 This programme works with Primary, Secondary and Nursery schools as youth groups such as Guides and Scouts to increase education and skills in Science Technology Engineering and Maths (STEM).
 The programme is engaging and young people learn through a wide range of interactive learning experiences.
 The programme delivers a number of Curriculum for Excellent experiences and outcomes.
 The STEM Junior Ambassador programme also aims to ensure that young people become passionate and enthusiastic about STEM.
 The programme also encourages and facilitate peer learning.